HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/playing_tennis/report.md

 ## Ideas for Improvement
 - Because of the Multi-Agent-Structure, training was highly instable from time to time.
-As can be seen above, the trained agent is able to achieve an average return of > 2.4 over 100 episodes after deactivating exploration.
+As can be seen above, the trained agents were able to achieve an average return of > 2.4 over 100 episodes after deactivating exploration.
 This is despite the fact that during training this score hardly crossed 1.0.
 Therefore, we conclude that experimenting with decreasing exploration over episodes might be worth a shot.